Face Coverings and Mask Usage at the Ranch

-Volunteers may only be in the Garden Center area of the Ranch ONLY.
-Volunteers must complete the screening, before entering any building or coming into contact with any staff, other than the coordinator of the visit.
+Volunteers working directly with Ranchers or Campers must complete the screening, before entering any building or coming into contact with any staff, other than the coordinator of the visit.

-- The information will be collected as part of the agritorism release that is standard for one time volunteers.
+- The information will be collected as part of the agritourism release that is standard for one time volunteers.

 Interns and Long Term Volunteers